pittsburghmodular/NullVentana/README.md

 - **PADDLES** — bat and ball.
 A wall of bricks hangs from the top, one colour per row, each column as deep as its slice of the spectrum is loud.
 Square balls with stepped trails rattle between the wall and a bat that chases the lowest ball, rebounding off whichever bricks are lit at that instant.
 Bass speeds the balls and kicks them sideways, low-mids widen the bat.
 DENSITY adds balls, brick columns and rows.
 - **QUILT** — a one-dimensional cellular automaton, one generation per ring.
 New generations are born at the centre and push the older ones outward in whole-cell steps, wrapped around the centre with eight-fold symmetry.
 The spectrum seeds live cells into each new generation, low-mids set how fast generations are born, each ring's brightness follows its band, every eighth bass hit changes the rule (90, 30, 150, 110, 54) and every sixteenth changes the ring geometry (squares, diamonds, hourglass).
 DENSITY makes the cells smaller (8 to 36 rings to the screen edge).

-### DANCER (redesigned)
-A crew of club dancers drawn as slim, completely solid single-colour mannequins — head with a jaw and chin under a short bob of hair that sways lock by lock, short neck, shoulders sloping smoothly into the neck, tapered torso and limbs, ball joints.
-No outlines, no light trails, and nothing is drawn behind the figures, so they are transparent around the bodies in either BACKGROUND setting.

-There is no library of moves.
-Every few bars each dancer invents a phrase from random numbers alone and then throws it away: two to four key poses drawn from club-sized joint ranges (upright spine, elbows near the ribs, forearms folded up in front, a loose arm now and then, a hand in the air when the music is up), how the two arms relate (free, mirrored, parallel or one parked), how sharply poses land on the beat, which subdivision they land on, how deep the bounce is and whether it sits on the beat or the off-beat, how much the hips rock and the shoulders shimmy, whether the feet do a step-touch or small free steps, whether steps glide, whether the dancer drifts across the floor, and how likely a hop is.
-Feet are planted and the legs are solved from them, so weight stays on the floor.

-A beat clock tuned by the incoming bass onsets times the poses, steps and hops (it free-runs at about 115 BPM with no input).
-Bass drives the bounce, steps and hops; overall energy sets how big the poses are and whether they move in half-time or double-time; mids work the arms and the shimmy; highs lift the shoulders, nod the head and flick the hands.
-DENSITY sets the crew size from one to five; above three, every other dancer stands in a smaller, dimmer back row.

 Notes on existing shapes: HALO has been removed; CONSTELLATION's lines are twice as thick and keep a fixed weight (audio changes how far the links reach and how bright they are, not their thickness); SCOPE's trace, fill, bars and dots span the full width of the display; ALTITUDE with BACKGROUND OFF makes everything below sea level transparent (and drops the map grid), so the coastline opens and closes as the mids drain the sea; TUNNEL with BACKGROUND OFF leaves half of its wall panels unfilled — the open panels are fixed to the tunnel so they travel with it, and keep a thin frame line; ASTEROIDS rocks are see-through wireframes with uniform thin edges; COLORBARS responds to DENSITY (bar count); RAIN is now just the drops — the wet floor, its ripples and the streetlamp glow are gone, and each streak is a small teardrop (round belly, tapered tail, a glint on the nearer ones) that falls further down the frame before recycling, so it draws over whatever background is set and is transparent with BACKGROUND OFF (bass speeds the fall and stretches the tails, mids swell the drops, treble brightens them, DENSITY sets the count); FOREST now renders on a 480-pixel-wide buffer instead of 208 — about 2.3× the resolution — with the ground written per pixel, so mountains, trees, floor detail and clouds are much finer while keeping the crisp pixel look.

 ---